enarx-archive/rfcs/default-enarx-trust-process.md

 state 1->2 transition.
 The **tenant workload image** must be encrypted under this session key to be transmitted to the **Empty Keep**.

-TODO: check this - particularly authentication pieces.
-At some point in the process (undefined in this document), the **Enarx client agent** was provided with sufficient information to contact what is now the **Empty Keep**.
-This may have been via set-up information from the **Orchestrator**, as part of the communications with the **Enarx host agent**, or via "call-back" from the **Empty Keep**: in the latter case, the **Enarx client agent** must be certain (through cryptographic authentication) that the **Empty Keep** is the expected entity.
-This may be achieved by the injection of authentication material into the **Empty Keep** at provision-time, but this must then be tied to the attestation measurement, and unique to each **Empty Keep** instance.
+At some point in the process (undefined in this document), the **Enarx client agent** was provided with sufficient information to contact what is now the **Empty Keep**, into which authorisation material was injected at provision-time.
+This material must then be tied to the attestation measurement, and unique to each **Empty Keep** instance.
 The session key established in the state 1->2 transition may be sufficient for this purpose.

 The **Enarx client agent** now creates an encrypted communications channel to the **Empty Keep**, using the session key established in the state 1->2